What is the course about?

 By the end of this course you should be able to...

-- Research, generate and communicate ideas to answer a brief
+- Explore and develop ideas in response to a given brief

 What level is the course and do I need any particular skills?